janboddez/aperture-docker-compose/README.md

 sudo systemctl enable watchtower sudo systemctl start watchtower
 ```
 Note: If you're on [Rootless Docker](https://docs.docker.com/engine/security/rootless/), this isn't entirely true.
-(You'll have to use `systemctl --user`, but also the content of `watchtower.service` will need tweaked!)
+You'll have to use `systemctl --user` and use the `watchtower.service-user` file instead!
+(Rename that to `watchtower.service`, and make sure to edit it—add in your user ID, and replace `aperture` with your username.)

 This last step, right now, takes 15 seconds because of a pre-start delay that may or may not make sense.
 (Anyway, _don't just terminate it_ if nothing seems to happen.)